ItsArnob/itsarnob/README.md

 ### About me
   - 🙋 Goes by He/Him
-  - 🎓 Knows JavaScript, HTML, CSS, a little bit of TypeScript and Python
+  - 🎓 Knows JavaScript, HTML, CSS, TypeScript and a little bit of Python
-  - 📚 Is currently learning nestJS, kotlin and flutter
+  - 📚 Is currently learning NestJS, Kotlin and Flutter
   - 💻 Has a website: https://itsarnob.github.io
   - 📧 Can be contacted via email: itsarnob@protonmail.com
 ---